switchboard-xyz/d2y-example/README.md

 ### Contract

 This example contract acts as the ingestor of the switchboard-function in this directory to fetch implied volatility parameters via deribit.
-The exaple contract is an example of the [ERC2535 diamond contract pattern](https://autifynetwork.com/exploring-erc-2535-the-diamond-standard-for-smart-contracts/) so it can be extended and upgraded for your needs.
+The example contract is an example of the [ERC2535 diamond contract pattern](https://autifynetwork.com/exploring-erc-2535-the-diamond-standard-for-smart-contracts/) so it can be extended and upgraded for your needs.

 When you deploy this contract, it will await to be bound to a switchboard function calling into it.

 #### Picking a network and setting up your environment

 - navigate to the [Project README.md](../../README.md) and find the switchboard deployment address
-- set the `SWITCHBOARD_ADDRESS` env variable to target whichever address is appropriate for the network you're targetting
+- set the `SWITCHBOARD_ADDRESS` env variable to target whichever address is appropriate for the network you're targeting
+- for arbitrum testnet, this is: `0xA3c9F9F6E40282e1366bdC01C1D30F7F7F58888e`

 To first deploy the contract, run: